 If your proposal appeals and is accepted for further review, you will be asked to submit a complete manuscript.
 We try to respond to prospective authors as promptly as possible, but we ask your patience.
 Because of the volume of proposals and manuscripts that we receive, and the expense of postage, we are unable to return manuscripts unless you provide a self-addressed, stamped envelope.
 Be sure to send us a clean copy of your manuscript, not the original.

 After initial evaluation in-house, each manuscript deemed worthy is sent for peer review to two external readers—experts in appropriate fields of study—who submit detailed reports of their assessments.
 Manuscripts that receive favorable reports are presented to a faculty editorial board for acceptance or rejection.

 If Your Manuscript is Accepted

 Once the work is accepted, a contract is drawn up between the author and the press.
 More often than not, the author is asked to revise the manuscript in response to the suggestions of the peer reviewers.
 The final form of your manuscript is important.
 Manuscripts accepted for publication must be prepared electronically.
-Please consult our Manuscript Preparation and Submission Guidelines and Illustrations Guidelines.
-(For more information on copyright and permissions obligations, the Association of American University Presses has prepared this permissions FAQ.)
-We ask that authors follow the stylistic guidelines appropriate to their discipline in The Chicago Manual of Style, 15th edition.
+Please consult our Manuscript Preparation and Submission Guidelines and Illustrations and Rights Guidelines.
+(For more information on copyright and permissions obligations, the Association of American University Presses has prepared this permissions FAQ.
+You are also welcome to use our sample permission requests for cover art, interior illustrations, and textual material) We ask that authors follow the stylistic guidelines appropriate to their discipline in The Chicago Manual of Style, 16th edition.